-HSV 220 Multicultural Guidance and Counseling (3) Prerequisites: HSV 155, PSY 150
+HSV 220 Multicultural Guidance and Counseling (3) Prerequisites: HSV 155, PSY 150 skills to accommodate the needs of diverse populations.
+(Note: 3 lecture credits)

 This course provides the student with an understanding of the philosophical and theoretical approaches to multicultural counseling and multicultural interactions.
 The course content includes an awareness of multicultural issues, an understanding of multicultural education and the